 If you never finished high school you should really think about getting your GED diploma as it will put you in the position to get a decent or better job, and the GED test will clear the way for a college education.
 Obtaining your GED diploma will surely improve your life.
 Additional support is also offered at no cost on this website without the need to submit an email address or some other personal data and all help is based on computer-formatted lessons.

 GED preparation classes, organized to get you prepared to successfully take on the four GED tests, are offered all across Ohio.
-The publisher of the GED tests (GED Testing Service) decided to lower the required score for each of the four tests from 150 to 145 in early 2016 as the level appeared to have been set too high.
-TASC and HiSET exams come with their own scoring methods.
+The publisher of the GED tests (GED Testing Service) had initially set the GED passing score at 150 on each of the four subtests.
+As research had shown that this was too high, the score was reduced to 145.

 GED – How to start

 When you are feeling ready to walk the GED program path, remember the following guidelines: first locate your nearest GED preparation or test center.
 Check out testing dates and fees.
 Learn about their registration deadline policy, as this may differ.

 Become perfectly prepared.
 Your local bookstore can provide studying material, and there are quite some online preparation options, but probably the best help is offered at the many locations close to you where (mostly free) GED preparation classes are organized.
 Online prep courses offer a fine alternative as well.
 Get Prepared, Pass the Exam and Get your GED credential.
 The Ohio Department Education Office and staff are there to help you apply your knowledge and skills!

 The GED (General Educational Development) examination gives students who don’t have a high school diploma an opportunity to acquire a High School Equivalence Certificate.
 The GED exam includes four subject areas: English Language Arts (writing and reading), Social Studies, Science, and Math, and the GED test is applicable for career development and college degree purposes.